 The state of Florida has almost 8500 miles of coastline, the second-most in the United States (behind only Alaska).
-It is a peninsula jutting into the Caribbean Sea, flanked by the Gulf of Mexico to the west and the Atlantic Ocean to the east.
-For yacht enthusiasts, that means plenty of shoreline to follow and marinas to dock at, especially in the tropical beaches below Orlando.
+It is a peninsula jutting into the Caribbean Sea.
+It is flanked by the Gulf of Mexico to the west and the Atlantic Ocean to the east.
+For yacht enthusiasts, that means plenty of shorelines to follow and marinas to dock at.
+Especially in the tropical beaches below Orlando.
 If you are interested in finding a South Florida marina for your yacht, here are a few suggestions.

 One Island Park, Miami Beach